melissamcewen/salticidae_care_sheet/README.md

 Some more arboreal species like *P. otiosus* are known to exclusively prefer flying prey.
 They may ignore crickets and other insects.
 Some keepers have noted that they will eat crickets if you hang them from a string and dangle them a bit to entice them.

-Most spiders will eat freshly killed prey.
+Most spiders will eat freshly killed prey, which is useful to give if you have sick or old spiders.

+Most keepers note that female spiders eat more than males.
+It can be challenging to figure out how often to feed, but starting every day and spacing out when they ignore food is a good way to find a schedule.

 ### Caution (Most jumping spiders cannot eat these and they can endanger your spider)